c-h-/universal-native-boilerplate/README.md

 Some features come pre-installed.
 This includes:

 - [React Navigation](https://reactnavigation.org/)
   - Great library shares navigation across every platform.
-This boilerplate implements a custom navigator to cover web, server, Windows, and macOS.
+  - A custom TabNavigator is built into this boilerplate in order to have a working, consistent experience across platforms.
+This is used by default and does not use native modules.
-  - This boilerplate is set up to use the native TabNavigators for iOS and Android in order to get smooth native behavior.
+  - Native TabNavigators are used on iOS and Android in order to get smooth native behavior.
 Delete `/js/components/AppNavigator.android.js` and `/js/components/AppNavigator.ios.js` to use the same navigator on every platform.
   - Also configured into this boilerplate:
-    - Deep linking support (coming soon)
+    - Deep linking support (Android/iOS; easy to add others) _Note: Make sure to [configure the proper scheme and hostname](https://reactnavigation.org/docs/guides/linking) for your app_
-    - URL support (coming soon)
+    - URL support (web/server)
     - Redux integrated
 - Redux
   - State management and logic organization